SECRET-GUEST/tiny-scripts/PDF unlocker/README.md

 ╚═╝     ╚═════╝ ╚═╝          ╚═════╝ ╚═╝  ╚═══╝╚══════╝ ╚═════╝  ╚═════╝╚═╝  ╚═╝╚══════╝╚═╝  ╚═╝
 ```

-This script will help you to try a list of passwords to unlock a PDF file.
+This script will help you to try a list of passwords to unlock a PDF file that you forgot the passaword :/

 Btw you can easily reconvert it to open locked folders.